emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ## Archive

-The Archive module allows you to create compressed data files ([zstd](https://github.com/facebook/zstd)) from Elasticsearch indices.
+The Archive module allows you to create compressed data files ([zstd](https://github.com/facebook/zstd)) from Elasticsearch indexes.
 The archive checks the age of each document in the index and if it is older than defined in the job, it is copied to the archive file.

 ### Configuration